boost-cmake/bcm/doc/src/Intro.rst

 Motivation
 ==========

 This provides cmake modules that can be re-used by boost and other dependencies.
-It provides modules to reduce the boilerplate for installing, setting up package config, and creating tests.
+It provides modules to reduce the boilerplate for installing, versioning, setting up package config, and creating tests.

 =====
 Usage